The Time Is Now (album): Critical reception

 The Time Is Now received mixed reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 56 based on 12 reviews, indicating "mixed or average reviews."
 Ben Hogwood from MusicOMH found that while the album was "undoubtedly a bit too long, The Time Is Now reaffirms Craig David's standing as a fine and flexible pop songwriter with all sorts of hooks up his sleeve.
 He is a more versatile singer these days, able to home in on an urban style, but moulding himself into different shapes, sizes and speeds."
-Neil McCormick from The Daily Telegraph criticized the album for its lack of lyrical depth and overreliance on Auto-Tune but pointed out that is was "packed with snappy, hook-laden songs, and plush electronic arrangements and rhythm tracks."
+Neil McCormick from The Daily Telegraph criticized the album for its lack of lyrical depth and overreliance on Auto-Tune but pointed out that it was "packed with snappy, hook-laden songs, and plush electronic arrangements and rhythm tracks."
 Andre Paine, writing for The Evening Standard, called the album a "comeback that's going to keep adding followers," while NMEs Leonie Cooper found that "what The Time Is Now lacks in coherency, it makes up for in sheer enthusiasm."
 AllMusic editor concluded that the album was "less scattered stylistically, yet less consistent quality-wise."

 Damien Morris from The Observer felt that the album was offering "inspirational memes slathered over playlist-ready tropical R&B-pop" and called it a "glossily one-note album, an uncomplicated toast to desire sated, friendship reciprocated and love requited."
 Rachel Aroesti from The Guardian remarked that the album "contains notably less UK garage than its predecessor, and instead lives up to its name by mining trendy, but already quite tired, sounds from the charts [...]
 It's a shame that David barely draws on the genre he helped popularise, because here he often seems swallowed up by different styles.
 [He] may have worked hard to rejoin the pop firmament, but he seems slightly lost now that he’s arrived."
-Andy Gill from The Independent found that The Time Is Now was "unambitious" and sounded like "David’s attempt to refloat his becalmed career on the flimsiest of generic grooves and autotuning tropes.
-It’s wearily repetitive and almost aggressively underwhelming, with David’s bland romantic entreaties carried by frisky shuffles and the sparest of keyboard hints."